Atharva-Phatak/torchflare/docs/Tutorials/image_classification.md

 )
 ```

-3. **This step is optional but its good to perform a check to see if the
+**3. This step is optional but its good to perform a check to see if the
        defined model's forward pass is working or not and check if loss computation
-       is working.***
+       is working.**

 ``` python
 exp.perform_sanity_check(train_dl)
 ```

-4. **Now we run our experiment with our training and validation dataloaders.
+**4. Now we run our experiment with our training and validation dataloaders.
 We use fastprogress as our progress bar hence the output will be like fast.ai,
        a nice table with our metrics, loss and time.**

 ``` python
 exp.run_experiment(train_dl=train_dl, valid_dl=valid_dl)
 ```

-5. **The infer method yields output of every batch so that you can perform any kind of post-processing
+**5. The infer method yields output of every batch so that you can perform any kind of post-processing
            on your outputs.**

 ``` python